 Fun Facts About Havanese

-- When Spanish settlers came to Cuba, they brought their small dogs, which were ancestors of what we now know as the Bichon family of dogs.
+- When Spanish settlers came to Cuba, they brought their small dogs, which were ancestors of what we now know as the Bichon Frise family of lap dogs.
 The unique look of the Havanese evolved into what we know and love today because of their early days of being isolated on the island.

 - Early on, the breed earned the nickname "Velcro Dog" because of how close they keep to their owners.

 - After the Cuban Revolution in 1959, 11 Havanese were brought to the United States by Cuban refugees.
-These 11 special dogs are the ancestors of most Havanese outside of Cuba today.
+These 11 special dogs are the ancestors of the most Havanese outside of Cuba today.

 12. Chinese Crested